microsoft/migrate-spring-apps-to-azure-training/04-enable-continuous-deployment/README.md

 Click on "Stage 1" in the "Stage" box.
 Change the Stage name to "Deploy to Azure Spring Cloud".

-🚧 Cick on "Agent Job" and select "windows-2019" under Agent Specification.
+🚧 Click on "Agent Job" and select "windows-2019" under Agent Specification.

 Click the "+" sign next to "Agent job" and enter "Azure CLI" in the search box.
 Then, mouse over "Azure CLI" in the results and click the "Add" button.